 Where is data stored in the cloud?

 Cloud storage involves storing data on physical servers, which are located in data centres and server farms around the world.
 For transparency, all Fasthosts data is stored within our green data centres by our Gloucester office.
-Our data centres use the most advanced APC X UPS system available, which helps to provide uninterruptible power to all our servers (including Dedicated Servers, VPS, and more).
+Our data centres use the most advanced APC X UPS system available, which helps to provide uninterruptible power to all our servers.
 In the case of an outage, the power supply is switched instantly to a backup generator, which ensures your server’s uptime.

 Most reputable cloud providers will be transparent about where their data centres are.
 However, it can still be challenging to determine the exact location of them – particularly if data is distributed in data centres globally.
 Some cloud providers may not always disclose this information, so while your data is securely stored in the cloud, the specific whereabouts may remain a mystery, which could lead to privacy and data redundancy concerns.